MoreOutput/RockMUD/README.md

 * Install Node, npm, and Git
 * Clone the repo
 * cd RockMUD (to enter cloned repo)
-* npm install (to install socket.io)
+* npm install (to install WS)
-* npm start or node server.js to start the server (defaults to http://127.0.0.1:3000)
+* npm start or node server.js to start the server (defaults to http://127.0.0.1:3001)